cjf12harry/anthracite-clients-android/README.md

-To use this libaray, follow these steps:
+To use this library, follow these steps:

 Step 1: Verify that the following is within your app's AndroidManifest.xml file: